Google Doodle Marks 140 Years of Test Cricket

 Test cricket, the longest form of the sport and considered the ultimate test for cricketers, hits its 140th anniversary on Wednesday, and Google has rolled out a special Doodle to mark the occasion.

 Google's logo blends into an illustration that imagines the first test cricketers in action in their traditional all-white attire.
-The letter "l" is represented by a green bat, while the other letters are printed on the players' shirts.
+The letter l is represented by a green bat, while the other letters are printed on the players' shirts.

-The first officially-recognized test cricket match, played between England and Australia, began on March 15, 1877 in Melbourne.
+The first officially recognized test-cricket match, played between England and Australia, began on March 15, 1877, in Melbourne.
 Australia won the match by 45 runs after four days of play.
 England then won the second match, drawing the series 1-1.
 Rivalry between the two sides endures to this day.

 Read More: How Cricket's Biggest Star Is Bringing the Sport to America